The School Employees Benefits (SEB) Board was created by HB 2242 in the 2017 legislative session.

-Initial members of the board will serve staggered terms not to exceed four years.
+Initial members of the board serve staggered terms not to exceed four years.
 Members appointed thereafter will serve two-year terms.

 Members of the board and areas they represent: